Thang1191/MikuPlymouth/README.md

 https://github.com/user-attachments/assets/210208de-d814-414a-8e18-822979c38ce6

 - The install script picks 10 random clips from a pool of 37 for every installation.
-- The plymouth script also shuffle the 10 installed clips every boot.
+- The plymouth theme also shuffle the 10 installed clips every boot.
 - Optional systemd timer to rotate clips automatically every day.
 (Manual setup)

 ## Prerequisites